Top Resources For Documentary Filmmakers

-Connecting with our fans, supporters and potential audience throughout the making of our documentary films should be an important, even integral, part of our outreach strategy.
-Using a social media management tool, such as Buffer, can help.
-We have used buffer for several years and found that the usability and price suit our needs.
-Check them out.
+Connecting with your fans, supporters and potential audience throughout the making of your documentary films should be an important, even integral, part of your outreach strategy.
+Using a social media management tool, such as MeetEdgar, can help.
+Have you tried MeetEdgar?
+If you sign up with our link you’ll get $10 off instantly!

 Through its programs, the IDA provides resources, creates community, and defends rights and freedoms for documentary artists, activists, and journalists.